 In some cases this is unwanted.
 For example you may want a 2D backdrop image at a Z elevation of 0 to still display behind 3D features that have a lower Z elevation.
 Alternatively you may wish for the HUD or other user interface controls to appear in front of 3D features that have a higher Z elevation, or on top of a 3D view using the 3D Camera object.

 In both cases you can solve this by changing the Rendering mode layer property to 2D.
 This ensures its content is drawn flat in 2D again ignoring the depth of any 3D features, and with Construct's standard 2D view instead of the 3D Camera view.
 You can see this in action in the example Combining 2D & 3D layers.

 Demonstration of the effect of a 2D layer, with text objects on both 2D and 3D layers, illustrating how each overlaps 3D content

 Advanced project settings

 There are two project settings that can also affect 3D features: the project Rendering mode, and Anisotropic filtering.
 Normally you don't need to change these, as they both default to Auto which should do what you want.
 However advanced users may wish to adjust them.
 For example if you only use 3D features at runtime, such as by adjusting a mesh to use Z elevation during the game, you may wish to force the rendering mode to be 3D.
 For more information refer to the manual entry covering project properties.

 Construct is fundamentally a 2D game engine, but provides a range of features that can add some exciting 3D elements to your games.
 These range from a simple Z elevation property through to 3D mesh distortion.
-They all preview in the Layout View, allowing quick experimentation and feedback.
+Most of them preview in the Layout View, allowing quick experimentation and feedback.
 Try it out and see what you can do!
 You can also browse the Start Page for examples tagged 3D for more examples.